karthikktamilmani/Stacklearner_ReactApp/README.md

     "heroku-postbuild": "npm run build"
   },
 ```
-  Push the changes to your GitHub repository and deploy from HerokuApp's web interface.
+Push the changes to your GitHub repository and deploy from Heroku App's web interface.

+#### Back-End Server
-To deploy the backend Node.js application, create a Procfile and add this code to the file.
+To deploy the backend Node.js application, create a `Procfile` and add the following code to the file.
 ```
 web: node server.js
 ```